Partial or selective import of a Jira backup export into Jira Cloud

 └── logos

-When unzipping the file, please make sure that all attachments have an ID as the name.
-If the file has anything different from that (such as ID_name.extension) please edit it and keep the expected format or the attachments won't be properly imported.
+When unzipping the file, please make sure that all attachments have only an ID as the name.
+If the filename differs, (such as ID_name.extension) please edit it and keep the existing format or the attachments won't be properly imported.

 Examples: